iPhone SE vs. iPhone X: Refurbished doesn't always mean cheaper

 Don't dismiss the iPhone SE's single rear camera

 But the iPhone SE can still capture great portrait photos using its software, and it has one major advantage that the iPhone X doesn't: the A13 Bionic processor.
-Thanks to this newer chip, the iPhone SE can capture brilliant photos with its 12-megapixel rear camera, which is comparable to the latest iPhone 11.
-This chipset also allows Apple to add camera upgrades under the hood that improves both photo and video quality.
+Thanks to this newer chip, the iPhone SE can capture brilliant photos with its 12-megapixel rear camera, which is comparable to the iPhone 11's camera.
+This chipset also allows Apple to add camera upgrades under the hood that improve both photo and video quality.
 These include:

 - Depth Control for taking portrait photos and adjusting the bokeh effect